 4. Clean one thing

-7. Unplug for one hour
+5. Unplug for one hour

 I hate to say it, but the internet zaps me.
-The constant need to check Facebook and email keeps my head spinning.
+The constant need to check social media and email keeps my head spinning.
 Take an hour to turn off the noise and tune into your home, your family, or a good book.
 Maybe even unplug for an entire afternoon, just to see if you can survive.

-8. Go somewhere
+7. Go somewhere

 Breathing the air outside my own home does something good for my mood and energy levels.
 Even simple things like going to the grocery store or taking a walk can change how you feel for the rest of the day.
 And while you’re out, make it a point to smile at the people you come across.
 It works wonders!

-10. Get rid of clutter
+8. Get rid of clutter

 A messy house is draining.
-Clutter robs you of your peace, your sanity, your relaxation, and your joy.
+Clutter robs you of your sanity, your relaxation, and your joy.
 When your house is cluttered with stuff you don’t need (or stuff that needs put away), it’s hard to concentrate or relax.
 If you aren’t even sure where to start, you might want to begin with these simple ways to fight clutter every single day.

-11. Talk to someone big
+10. Talk to someone big

 We all love our kids, but whether they’re toddlers or teenagers, they’re exhausting.
 Sometimes you just need to have a conversation with someone who doesn’t need you to wipe their nose or fix them something to eat (Amen?).
 Take a few minutes to get and give some grown-up encouragement, even if it’s just by texting back and forth with someone who makes you smile.